Wedge Sampling: Efficient Tensor Completion with Nearly-Linear Sample Complexity: Gradient descent with wedge sampling

-We run the same algorithm as \citep{cai2021subspace}, with the following differences, as presented in Algorithm~\ref{alg:wedge_GD}: (i) We replace their initial spectral estimate with the wedge sampling one obtained from Algorithm \ref{alg:wedge}, with probability $p$; (ii) We run the remainder of the algorithm from \citep{cai2022nonconvex} with a sparser sampling rate $q$.
+We run the same refinement framework as \citep{cai2022nonconvex}, with the following differences, as presented in Algorithm~\ref{alg:wedge_GD}: (i) We replace their initial spectral estimate with the wedge sampling one obtained from Algorithm \ref{alg:wedge}, with probability $p$; (ii) We run the remainder of the algorithm from \citep{cai2022nonconvex} with a sparser sampling rate $q$.
 Our algorithm possesses the same theoretical guarantees but with a much lower sample complexity.
-The proof of the following theorem can be found in Appendix~\ref{sec:app:proof_cai}. \begin{theorem}[Wedge sampling with gradient descent] Let $T$ be a $\mu$-CP incoherent tensor of order 3 and rank $r$.
-Let $\delta > 0$ be an arbitrarily small constant.
-Assume that there exist absolute constants $c_0, c_1 ,c_2$ such that
+The proof of the following theorem can be found in Appendix D. \begin{theorem}[Wedge sampling with gradient descent] Let $T$ be a $\mu$-CP incoherent tensor of order $3$ and rank $r$, and let $\delta>0$ be fixed.
+Assume that $\kappa_{\mathrm{CP}}=\lambda_{\max}/\lambda_{\min}=O(1)$ and there exist absolute constants $c_0,c_1,c_2>0$ such that